Grégory Proment: Club career

 Born in Cormeilles-en-Parisis, Val-d'Oise, Proment spent most of his career playing for FC Metz, making 261 appearances in six seasons, and Stade Malherbe Caen.
 After winning promotion from Ligue 2 with SM Caen, Proment signed a three-year deal with Antalyaspor in June 2010.
 However, he left the club after making only eight league appearances in January 2011.

 International career

 Proment won the 1997 UEFA European Under-18 Championship with France.

+Coaching career

+In June 2023, Proment was appointed head coach of Belgian club Seraing, recently relegated from Belgian Pro League.
+Proment previously worked at the club as an assistant coach.

+On 20 June 2025, Proment was hired by Clermont to manage their reserve squad in the fifth-tier Championnat National 3.